IBM/Integrate-Investment-Portfolio/README.md

 ## 1. Create Quovo account

 Create a [Quovo account](https://www.quovo.com/pricing/).
-A Sandbox account can be used to integrate potfolio for this journey.
+A Sandbox account can be used to integrate the portfolio for this journey.

 ## 2. Create Bluemix Investment Portfolio service